🚨 24/7 Emergency Service Available

 Will you try to sell me a new furnace during the tune-up?

-No. Were hourly techs, not commission salespeople.
-If we find a saftey issue like a cracked heat exchanger, well show you photos and explain why its dangerous.
-But were not doing high-pressure sales.
-Most furnaces just need cleaning and minor parts—thats what we expect to find.
+No. We're hourly techs, not commission salespeople.
+If we find a safety issue like a cracked heat exchanger, we'll show you photos and explain why it's dangerous.
+But we're not doing high-pressure sales.
+Most furnaces just need cleaning and minor parts—that's what we expect to find.

 What if you find a problem during the tune-up?